Lucky-Liz/sao-dubtitles/Style Guide.md

 	Kirito: ( gasps )

-The important thing is they are with parenthises, lowercase, and with spaces.
+The important thing is they are with parentheses, lowercase, and with spaces.

 # Unnamed characters
 Unnamed characters are to be named as such